mvolkmann/blog/src/smalltalk/30-development-environment.md

    click the "Refactor" button.
 1. To cancel making the modifications, click the "Cancel" button.

+This is the only way to rename a method.
+This is good because it forces developers to think about the affected senders.

 For selected code the options include:

 - Extract as Parameter...